Lee County DWI Court Process

 First Offense

-- Fines: Fines can range from $200 to $4,000, depending on the aggravating and mitigating factors.
+- Fines: Fines can range from $200 to $4,000, depending on the aggravating and mitigating factors in your case.

-- Other Requirements: In addition to jail time, fines, and license suspension, you may be required to complete substance abuse assessment and treatment, perform community service, and install an ignition interlock device (IID) on your vehicle.
+- Other Requirements: You may also be required to complete a substance abuse assessment and any recommended treatment programs, perform community service, and install an Ignition Interlock Device (IID) in your vehicle.

 Second Offense